Sayulita Festivals & Mexican Holidays 2026 | Local Celebrations by Amari Boutique Hotel

 🌹 Día de la Virgen de Guadalupe — December 12

-Each December, Mexico honors its patron saint, the Virgin of Guadalupe, in one of the nation’s most beloved celebrations.
+Each December, Mexico honors its patron saint, the Virgin of Guadalupe, in one of the nation’s most cherished religious celebrations.

-A week of processions, fireworks, and early-morning Mass culminates on December 12 with music and prayers that fill Sayulita’s plaza.
-At dawn, church bells and cannons echo through town as families gather for a day of faith and gratitude.
+A week of processions, fireworks, music, and early-morning Mass culminates on December 12 as prayers fill Sayulita’s plaza.
+At dawn, church bells ring across the village while families gather to celebrate a day of faith, gratitude, and community.

-According to Catholic tradition, the Virgin appeared to Juan Diego in 1531, speaking in his native Nahuatl language and leaving her miraculous image on his cloak — a symbol of unity between Indigenous and Spanish heritage that remains a powerful icon of Mexico today (Terra Americana Art↗️).
+According to Catholic tradition, the Virgin appeared to Juan Diego in 1531, speaking in his native Nahuatl and leaving her miraculous image on his cloak.
+Today, she remains a powerful symbol of faith, compassion, and the unity of Indigenous and Spanish heritage throughout Mexico (Terra Americana Art↗️).

 Fireworks burst over Sayulita’s shore as laughter rises through the night — a vibrant celebration lighting the Pacific Riviera.